'Starburst' home to rise in California desert

 The humble shipping container changed the world sixty years ago when it revolutionized international trade.
 Now it's getting a second career in architecture, where it started out as a no-frills, low-cost option but is fast getting incorporated into luxury designs too.

 There's no better example than the Joshua Tree Residence: a 2,100-square foot, three-bedroom home made of white shipping containers bursting out from a central point.
-Soon it will be nested in the desert just outside California's Joshua Tree National Park, .
+Soon it will be nested in the desert just outside California's Joshua Tree National Park.

 Commissioned by an unnamed -- but likely wealthy -- film producer, the structure is the final stages of the design phase, and construction will begin in 2018 on a private site less than a three-hour drive from Los Angeles.